urbanwildlifeinstitute/UWIN_tutorials/tutorials/static occupancy/krivera.static-occupancy.md

 [Back to table of contents ⤒](#tutorial-aims)
 ## 3. Getting your data

+There are two easy ways to download data from this github repository to your local drive so it is easily accessible for this tutorial.
+We can clone the repository using the (UWIN_tutorials)[https://github.com/urbanwildlifeinstitute/UWIN_tutorials.git] link to our local GitHub Desktop or download the files manually and organize the filed in an accessible folder.

 [Back to table of contents ⤒](#tutorial-aims)
 ## 4. Formatting data